-Recreation and Leisure Studies majors may elect this concentration by participating in the Gordon College Outdoor Education W.I.L.D.
+Recreation, Sport and Wellness Studies majors may elect this concentration by participating in the Gordon College W.I.L.D.
 (Wilderness Immersion and Leadership Development) Semester and completing an outdoor education experience for their internship (LS425).
-To apply for admission into the outdoor education concentration, see the director of outdoor education.
+To apply for admission into the outdoor education concentration, see the W.I.L.D.
+Semester Director.
 Wilderness First Aid or Wilderness First Responder required for completion of concentration.
-Please click on the link to the left (W.I.L.D.
-Semester) for more information on applying and student photo journals regarding the 2007 & 2009 Outdoor Education W.I.L.D.
-Semester.

-The Gordon College Outdoor Education W.I.L.D.
+The W.I.L.D.
 Semester exposes students to the historical, cultural, spiritual, moral and environmental dimensions of the wilderness and encourages critical thought about issues important to outdoor educators.
-Through a living and learning community, experiential opportunities, extensive outdoor travel and fieldwork, students will obtain valuable outdoor skills, leadership experience and crucial outdoor certifications.
+Through an extended wilderness expedition, a living and learning community, experiential opportunities, extensive outdoor adventure fieldwork, students will obtain valuable outdoor skills and leadership experience.
 The W.I.L.D.
-Semester will fulfill requirements for either a recreation and leisure studies concentration in outdoor education or a minor in outdoor education.
-Sixteen credits and an internship placement.
-Contact David Starbuck, Director of the W.I.L.D.
+Semester includes 16 credit hours and fulfills requirements for either a recreation, sport and wellness concentration in outdoor education or a minor in outdoor education.
+Contact Scott Barnett scott.barnettgordon.edu Director of the W.I.L.D.
 Semester for more information and application instructions.

 MINOR IN OUTDOOR EDUCATION

-Nonmajors may minor in outdoor education by participating in the Gordon College Outdoor Education W.I.L.D.
+Nonmajors may minor in outdoor education by participating in the W.I.L.D.
 Semester after completing the application and obtaining approval from the department chair.
 W.I.L.D.
 Semester courses are: